roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7240/interfaces.md

 ### Hardware Interfaces

-The hardware interfaces of **RAK7240 Outdoor LPWAN Gateway** include five (5) antenna ports (LoRa, LTE-DIV/LoRa2, LTE-MAIN, WiFi, and GPS), six (6) status indicator LEDs, TF Card and nano-SIM sockets, a console port, an Ethernet Port (PoE), and a ground pad, as shown in the following figure:
+The hardware interfaces of **RAK7240 Outdoor LPWAN Gateway** include five (5) antenna ports (LoRa®, LTE-DIV/LoRa2, LTE-MAIN, WiFi, and GPS), six (6) status indicator LEDs, TF Card and nano-SIM sockets, a console port, an Ethernet Port (PoE), and a ground pad, as shown in the following figure:

 <rk-img
   src="/assets/images/datasheet/rak7240/hardware-interfaces.jpg"